birongliu/CISC3130-DataStructures-HardwareStore-Simulator/README.md

 # HardwareStore Simulator

 This is a simple simulator for a hardware store.
 It models the store, the shoppers, and the items they can purchase.
-This simulator is part of a data structures class and demonstrates the use of `ArrayList` and `PriorityQueue` data structures in Java.
+This simulator was created as part of a data structures class in Fall 2022 and demonstrates the use of `ArrayList` and `PriorityQueue` data structures in Java.

 ## Classes